 Use Breached Password Protection

 Use an identity and access management (IAM) platform with breached password protection.
-When a compromised credentials cache is discovered, it will notify you if any of your users was compromised.
-Those users will be locked out until they change their passwords, so they can’t be used against you in a credential-stuffing attack.
+When the platform discovers a compromised credentials cache, it will notify you if any of your users were compromised.
+Those users will be locked out until they change their passwords, so attackers can't use their compromised passwords against you in a credential stuffing attack.

 Guard Against Attacks